Pensions / Investments demystified

 Can you access your pension tax-free?
 When should you access your pension – before or after you move from one country to another?
 We publish simple information below to allow you to decide

-Bang!
-April 2015 has led to the starting gun being fired on people accessing their pension funds to pay off debts, buy new assets or just invest elsewhere.
-Many of these people have tried accessing funds without realising the pension tax implications, and already some are coming to us asking us if the decision can be reversed!
+The pension reforms in April 2015 led to the starting gun being fired on people accessing their pension funds to pay off debts, buy new assets or just invest elsewhere.
+Many of people tried accessing funds without realising the pension tax implications, and potentially ended up regretting that decision.

-Also, widespread use of certain QROPS territories such as Malta, hide the fact that some countries (For example Switzerland) offer a fantastic opportunity.
+Furthermore, widespread promotion of certain QROPS territories, such as Malta, overshadows the fact that some countries (for example Switzerland) offer a fantastic opportunity.

 25% Overseas Transfer Charge (OTC) will be levied on transfers as they leave the UK unless one of the five following conditions are met